dst/line-server/README.md

 - SHUTDOWN: shutdown the server

 ## Example usage ##
-1. Configure system.properties if you wish.
+1. Configure system.properties if you wish

 2. Build (and install needed software):
 $ ./build.sh